 - Amboseli National Park — a swampy lowland Maasai park that is one of the best places anywhere in Africa to view large mammals, especially elephants

 - Nairobi National Park — virtually in Nairobi and a great option to see a large game for those on a tight schedule

 - Tsavo East National Park — a major game park for short safari trips from the coast

 - Tsavo West National Park — a major game park for short safari trips from the coast

 All around the year, the climate is hot.
 So take your summer clothes!
 Nights can be cold, though, and places with high altitudes, like Nairobi, can have a freezing temperature during June.
 Nairobi is also the capital city of Kenya.

 English is an official language here.
 So it will just be easy to communicate with the locals.
 Do not try to bribe them to buy gifts.
 But help them and talk to them.
 In that way, you can forge a friendship with the locals.

-MasterCard and Visa credit cards are acceptable widely.
-Also, ATMs are available in every bank now, as well as on petrol station, in cities and large towns.
+MasterCard and Visa credit cards are accepted widely.
+Also, ATMs are available in every bank now, as well as on the petrol stations, in cities and large towns.

 There are fantastic options for accommodation in cities.
 You can book a luxurious hotel or opt for guesthouses.
 A standard room will cost you between USD 10 – USD 40.